 To begin with, it was a great experience writing about a few classic Indipop songs and their videos which were, according to me different, if not better from the rest.
 It is an extremely difficult task to jot down just a few songs amongst the plethora of mind-blowing Indipop songs of the 90s.
 If given an option, I could carry on creating lists of 90s Indipop songs which for me with all their all-encompassing beauty will retain their charm even decades from now!

 Here are a few more songs and videos which I thought should not miss my list.

-O Sanam : We cannot talk about the 90s Indipop era without the mention of this song.
-Lucky Ali came to limelight with this song from the album Sunoh.
-The music video, shot at the backdrop of the picturesque Pyramids in Cairo, Egypt paints an old world charm while depicting a story about lost love!
-A heart touching tune, Lucky Ali’s soulful rendition and an incredible video penetrated our hearts then and will live with us forever.
+O Sanam: We cannot talk about the 90s Indipop era without the mention of this song.
+Lucky Ali came to the limelight with this song from the album Sunoh.
+The music video shot at the backdrop of the picturesque Pyramids in Cairo, Egypt paints an old-world charm while depicting a story about lost love!
+A heart-touching tune, Lucky Ali’s soulful rendition, and an incredible video penetrated our hearts then and will live with us forever.

-Nasha Hi Nasha Hain : Just as the title suggest, this one has all the ingredients which made me hooked and to the song by Sukhwinder Singh from the word GO.
-The glorious soul piercing voice of Singh along with the spectacular yet sad video is sure to strike the romantic chords of your heart and give you the chills.
-If you watch the song on loop, you can experience a different level of depth unknown to majority of songs.
+Nasha Hi Nasha Hain: Just as the title suggests, this one has all the ingredients which made me hooked to the song by Sukhwinder Singh from the word GO.
+The glorious soul-piercing voice of Singh along with the spectacular yet sad video is sure to strike the romantic chords of your heart and give you the chills.
+If you watch the song on loop, you can experience a different level of depth unknown to the majority of songs.
 You can watch the video here.